Last updated on October 21st, 2021 at 08:46 am

-Adults with scoliosis often feel they have nowhere to turn.
+Adults with scoliosis often feel they have very few options.

-Bracing, surgery, wait and see — the typical treatment options focus on adolescent scoliosis, despite the fact that a greater percentage of adults than children have the condition.
-As many as seven in 10 adults over the age of 60 have scoliosis, compared to just 3 to 5 percent of adolescents — and some doctors believe the number will increase over the next 20 years as people live longer.
+Bracing, spinal fusion surgery is the typical treatment option focused on adolescent scoliosis.
+This is despite the fact that a greater percentage of adults have the condition.
+As many as 7 in 10 adults over the age of 60 have scoliosis.
+As compared to 3 to 5 percent of adolescents.
+Some doctors believe scoliosis in adults will increase over the next 20 years.

 Adults with scoliosis also tend to have more symptoms than adolescents.

-In fact, researchers have found that when doctors focus on treating the underlying cause of scoliosis symptoms, adult patients experience less pain and improve their ability to function.
-This groundbreaking study has given hope to thousands of adults with scoliosis who struggle daily with pain and other symptoms.
+Researchers have found that when doctors focus on treating the underlying cause of scoliosis symptoms, adult patients have less pain.
+Also, improve their ability to function.
+This groundbreaking study has given hope to adults with scoliosis who struggle daily with pain.

-Most people think of scoliosis as a condition that affects only adolescents — not something adults struggle with.
-But every child with scoliosis eventually becomes an adult, and the belief that curves don’t progress during adulthood is a myth.
+Most people think of scoliosis as a condition that affects only adolescents.
+Not something adults struggle with.
+But every child with scoliosis becomes an adult scoliosis patient.
+The belief that curves don’t progress during adulthood is a myth.
 Adolescent curves over 50 degrees are likely to continue growing and can advance by up to 2 degrees per year.
-Over several decades, it can add up to significant progression.
+Over several decades, it can add up to significant progression and spinal deformity.

-It is also a myth that adults don’t develop scoliosis.
-As the joints degenerate and bone density wanes with age, de novo (new) scoliosis can set in.
+It is also a myth that adults don’t develop mild scoliosis or symptoms of scoliosis.
+As the joints degenerate and bone density decreases, de novo adult spinal scoliosis begins.
 It is a common condition among older adults, 68 percent of whom show signs of it.
-That is more than twice as many as the medical community previously thought.
+That is more than twice as many as the medical community before thought.

 Adult scoliosis can have a variety of causes.
 The most common types include:

 Idiopathic scoliosis, the cause of which is unknown, typically peaks while the spine is still maturing.
-Progression becomes milder once the patient reaches adulthood, but the symptoms often become more severe as the curves slowly advance over the years.
-As the spine’s natural curve is lost, adults may lean forward to relieve pressure on the nerves, causing the hips and knees to bend in order to remain upright.
+Progression becomes less once the patient is done growing.
+Unfortunately, the symptoms often become more severe as the curves slowly advance over the years.
+As the spine’s natural curve diminishes, adults may lean forward to relieve pressure on the nerves.
+Often causing the hips and knees to remain upright.

-When scoliosis develops during adulthood, it is often the result of diminished bone density and muscle strength.
-In women who are post-menopausal, for example, degenerative scoliosis is often associated with the same hormonal changes that give rise to osteoporosis.
-As the discs in the spine break down and arthritis sets in, the space between discs collapses and can cause back and leg pain.
+When scoliosis develops during adulthood, it is often the result of lower bone density and strength.
+In post-menopausal women, degenerative scoliosis is often caused by hormonal changes.
+This causes arthritis, the space between discs collapses, and causes back and leg pain.

 Adult Scoliosis Treatment Options

-Since a myriad of different factors contribute to adult scoliosis, treatment should include a variety of approaches that work together to address the underlying causes of chronic scoliosis pain.
-For example, ScoliSMART’s treatment for adult scoliosis typically incorporates:
+Since many different factors contribute to adult scoliosis.
+Treatment should include a variety of approaches that work together to address the underlying causes of chronic scoliosis pain.
+For example, ScoliSMART’s treatment for adult scoliosis incorporates:

-- Exercise.
-Weight-bearing postural activities, combined with balancing and isometric exercises, can help reverse adult scoliosis regardless of its origins.
-Using the ScoliSMART Activity Suit, adult patients can perform Automatic Response Training exercises to help retrain the brain to naturally correct the postural imbalance that causes scoliosis curve progression.
+Exercise.
+Weight-bearing postural activities, combined with balancing and isometric exercises.
+These can help reverse adult scoliosis regardless of its origins.
+Using the ScoliSMART Activity Suit, adult patients can perform “Reflexive Response” exercises.
+This helps retrain the brain to naturally correct the postural imbalance that causes scoliosis curves.

-- Whole body vibration therapy.
-For patients in too much pain to exercise, whole body vibration therapy can help combat the effects of degenerative scoliosis by improving bone density and strengthening back muscles.
+- and B-vitamins are vital for supporting the treatment of adult scoliosis.
+Dietary supplements can also help rebuild lost bone matrix and relieve scoliosis pain.Whole-body vibration therapy.
+For patients in too much pain to exercise, whole-body vibration therapy can help combat the effects of degenerative scoliosis.
+Mostly by improving bone density and strengthening back muscles.

 More About the ScoliSMART Activity Suit

-The ScoliSMART Activity Suit is a non-invasive treatment option for adult scoliosis that doesn’t just relieve symptoms – it corrects the underlying problem of spinal curvature by improving communication between the brain and muscles surrounding the spine, naturally correcting postural imbalances.
+The ScoliSMART Activity Suit is a non-invasive, non-surgical treatment option for adult scoliosis that doesn’t just provide pain relief.
+It corrects the underlying problem of spinal curvature, improves balance, and core stability.